 Hierarchical multi-label classification (HMC) of Blurbs is the task of classifying multiple labels for a short descriptive text, where each label is part of an underlying hierarchy of categories.
 The increasing amount of available digital documents and the need for more and finer grained categories calls for a new, more robust and sophisticated text classification methods.
 Large datasets often incorporate a hierarchy for which can be used to categorize information of documents on different levels of specificity.
 The traditional multi-class text classification approach is thoroughly researched, however, with the increase of available data and the necessity of more specific hierarchies and since traditional approaches fail to generalize adequately, the need for more robust and sophisticated classification methods increases.

 With this task we aim to foster research within this context.
 This task is focusing on classifying German books into their respective hierarchically structured writing genres using short advertisement texts (Blurbs) and further meta information such as author, page number, release date, etc.

 The shared task is organized by Rami Aly, Steffen Remus, and Chris Biemann from the Language Technology group of the University of Hamburg, Germany.
-For further information, see the task website.
+For further information, see the task website and the workshop programme.